appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 But be aware that there might be some errors while downloading and extracting the VM image.
 Please keep an eye on the logs.
 :::

-### MacOS VM Information

 :::info
 If you face any error while downloading the VM image, please delete the corrupted VM image file and run the `curl` command block above 👆.
 :::

+### MacOS VM Information

-**Note:** This macOS VM image contains the same tools as in the "Default M1 Pool" in Appcircle Cloud.
+This macOS VM image contains the same tools as in the "Default M1 Pool" in Appcircle Cloud.
 The only difference is the bundled Xcode versions.
 It comes with the Xcode versions below:

 - `15.0.x`
 - `14.3.x`